pieartsy/CreatiBot/README.md

-# PaletteBot
+# CreatiBot
-A Discord bot that generates random palettes.
+A Discord bot that generates random palettes and gets random prompts.

-So far all you have to do is type $palette and you'll get a random palette from colormind.io.
+Type $palette and you'll get a random palette from colormind.io.
+Type $prompt and you'll get a random prompt from r/writingprompts' newest 50 prompts.
+Type $help for these instructions.
 That's it!